 - Boundary layer effects on heating and drag

 - Internal Heating

 - Converging-Diverging Nozzle Design

-- Our belief is that external patch antennas will fail under Mach 5 conditions.
+- Due to distance to the ground station and a likely radio-impermeable aluminum or carbon fiber body, a simple internal antenna is not viable.
+In addition, we believe external patch antennas will fail under Mach 5 conditions.
 We are looking into alternatives such as ceramic body sections and a ceramic nose cone that would allow for radio communication.
-Additionally an aluminum body was suggested, but communication would be difficult